uva-engineering-decision-analysis/class_notes/Session_8.md

 *Claim:* That's wrong.

-Because, more inrrelavant information will more distract you away from the points of data you really need for that decision.
+Because, more irrelevant information will more distract you away from the points of data you really need for that decision.

 Data-driven decision-making also requires complementary analytics and products: